robertlane/simple-welcome-bar/readme.txt

 * Clean up the CSS and improve the looks
 * Add the ability to modify the plugin with the new Theme Customizer
 * Add international support (translations)

-If there are any suggestions or wish to help with development, please shoot me an email at robert@robertlane.info.